justlife4x4/Secured-Monitor/index.md

 8) Start with the following piece of code.

-9) Even though its an AWS instance you cannot gain aws-metadata / or IAM / Security details.
+9) Even though its an AWS instance you cannot get aws-metadata / or IAM / Security details.
 If you get by somehow please do drop me a mail along with the POC.

 ### Code Snippet